Guide to a Persian-ish Porch Supper

 Persian Love Cake

-Cocoa & Cream Cookies (a Callie's classic, of course!)
+Cocoa & Cream Cookies (Callie's classic, of course!)

 Citrus Avocado Oil Cakes with Vanilla Buttercream – A sweet treat from Cynthia Groseclose, a talented chef and food artist whose approach to creative food is combining her culinary experience, passion for plant-based foods, and unique artful aesthetic into each and every recipe.
 These cakes were gluten-, dairy-, and refined sugar-free.
 We served one large cake at the dessert lounge and each guest took home individually wrapped mini cakes to enjoy at home!

 Working with Mary Kathryn and Ooh!
-EventHaus was so refreshing – we started with an initial conversation, then Mary Kathryn put together a mood board which helped bring the vision to life.
+EventHaus was so refreshing – we started with an initial conversation, and then Mary Kathryn put together a mood board that helped bring the vision to life.

 Their florals by sister company, Out of the Garden, and taper candles brought so much color and texture to the table, but the showstopper at each place setting was my friend Stephanie's beautiful stemware.

-Once the table was set, Krysten and I added Persian fava beans, a mainstay in Persian culture that are shelled in groups.
-Persian culture and food is very similar to that of South – it is all about family and friends and love and sharing and spending time together, especially in the kitchen.
+Once the table was set, Krysten and I added Persian fava beans, a mainstay in Persian culture that is shelled in groups.
+Persian culture and food are very similar to that of the South – it is all about family and friends and love and sharing and spending time together, especially in the kitchen.